-- A full review of the strategic plan which seeks to make us the first-choice destination for local, national and international parents.
-Promoting and celebrating our aims, values and Quaker ethos as the bedrock of the education we offer. - Training and support for staff when adapting to the changing demands of education during a time of Covid-19.
-Ensuring communication is timely, clear and considered during an international pandemic. - Continued development of the school's website and social media including greater use of Twitter, Instagram and Facebook. - Development of the role of our Community Development manager not least into the use of our facilities and outreach to our wider community such as parents, friends and old scholars. - Development of the role of the HR advisor to ensure compliance and best practice. - A review of our business model and business plan to ensure we meet our key aims of being a responsible employer which places staff welfare and sustainability at the heart of what we do.
-Looking for cost saving and streamlining wherever possible. - Further promotion of Sibford as a mainstream Quaker Independent School with a strong Support for Learning department. - A focused effort to bring more boarders both from the UK and abroad to the school to benefit from the rich educational offering.
-Making the most of our location and our flexible boarding provision. - Further training and development upon our Management Information System (SIMS) from September 2020.
+A refresh of the strategic plan which seeks to make us the first-choice destination for local, national and international parents.
+Promoting and celebrating our aims, values and Quaker ethos as the bedrock of the education we offer.
+Ensuring that we are on track to achieve our aim of being 'Excellent' by ISI standards.

-• Development of our tracking and monitoring systems to ensure accurate, measurable and achievable goals for all pupils.
-Further staff training as appropriate.
+- Continued training and support for staff during Covid-19.
+Monitoring and supporting staff well-being and ensuring communication is timely, clear and considered. - Continued development of the school's website and social media including greater use of Twitter, Instagram and Facebook. - Outreach to our alumni via our Old Scholars (SOSA) to encourage friendship, contact and community engagement. - Development of the role of the HR Advisor to ensure compliance and best practice. - Further promotion of Sibford as a mainstream Quaker Independent School with a strong Support for Learning department. - A focused effort to bring more boarders both from the UK and abroad to the school to benefit from the rich educational offering.
+Making the most of our location and our flexible boarding provision.
+Developing our activities offer to ensure that boarding remains an attractive offering to our current community. - Development of our tracking and monitoring systems to ensure accurate, measurable and achievable goals for all pupils.
+Further staff training as appropriate. - Further updates and training regarding inspection readiness. - A clear focus upon developing our staff with further opportunities for professional development and growth opportunities.

-PRINCIPAL ACTIVITY
+PRINCIPLE ACTIVITY